dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

   - We have added the Delete address APi, In which user can delete there added address.
 - Add Payment Info (card/upi)
   - We have added the Add Payment Info API, In which user can save there payment method card/upi.
+- Get Payment Info list (card/upi)
+  - We have added the get Payment Info List API, In which user can get there saved payment details card/upi.
+- Edit Payment Info (card/upi)
+  - We have added the edit Payment Info API, In which user can edit there payment details card/upi.

 # Tech components